creepersaur/QuickList/README.md

 This was made by creepersaur.
 Go and subscribe to him on [Youtube](https://youtube.com/c/creepersaur).

 # Usage
+Download the `QuickList.lua` from the source code.
+Or use releases if an updated version is there.
 Just `require(path)` to the QuickList module.
 Then use the returned value to make lists.
 Name the variable anything, but it's best to name it something short (such as ql or underscore)
 ```lua
 local _ = require('QuickList')